 for IP in $ZK_IPS; do echo stat | nc $IP 2181 | egrep "(leader|follower|standalone)" done

-You should see one leader, two followers.
+You should see one leader and two followers.
 Customers with a current Triton support contract should contact Joyent Support through their normal channels if they run into any issues with these tests.

-As with zookeeper, you first need to identify two additional compute nodes to hold the additional manatees.
-If possible, these should not be the same nodes used for the clustered zookeeper configuration.
-Warning: co-locating an additional manatee instance on a compute node that already hosts a manatee instance will introduce a potential failure point into your Triton installation.
+Identify two additional compute nodes to hold the additional manatees.
+If possible, the manatees should not be the same nodes used for the clustered zookeeper configuration.

 - Check to make sure the manatee cluster is up and stable by logging into a manatee zone via